-Not all SEO is the same.
-Just as search engines differ, your SEO strategy should adjust to fit the platform you are aiming to use.
-So what’s the difference?
+Not all SEO is created equal.
+Just as search engines differ, your SEO strategy should adjust to fit the platform you’re using.
+So what’s the difference between Amazon and Google SEO?
 And how can you make your keywords work smarter, not harder?

 The SEO Process

-Optimizing your content with the right SEO keywords helps boost visibility on your content.
-However, it’s important to think about messaging first and SEO second.
-Confusing copy won’t drive conversion.
-Once the copy foundation is written, revisit with an intentional keyword strategy in mind.
-Look for ways to optimize the content by adding in complementary and strategic keywords that help elevate and index the product.
-If you approach copy with a keyword-first mindset, copy can start to sound robotic, losing the voice behind the brand.
+Optimizing your content with strategic keywords helps boost visibility on your content.
+When establishing your process, it’s important to think about messaging first and relevant keywords second.
+Confusing copy won’t drive conversion, so keep relevancy and information top of mind as you begin.
+Once the foundation of your copy has been set, revisit with an intentional keyword approach.
+Gather a list of the highest converting and most relevant keywords to your product and feather into the content.
+If you approach content with a keyword-first mindset, copy can start to sound robotic, losing the voice behind the brand.

 - Title: Most important keywords